mechatroner/vscode_rainbow_csv/DEV_README.md

 ### Running the browser version
-1. Run `npm install` - OK to run in WSL
+1. Run `npm install --only=dev` - OK to run in WSL
 2. Run `npm run compile-web && npm run open-in-browser` - OK to run in WSL. - This should start a local server at http://localhost:3000/
 3. Point your browser to http://localhost:3000/
 It is possible to run this in windows cmd too, but it could be that the node_modules dir has to be deleted and installed from scratch.